Dtv48-Olu/Portfolio-Website/SETUP.md

 **You're all set! 🎉**

-Your portfolio is now a living document that grows with your career.
-Simply update `projects.json` as you build new things!
+Your portfolio is now a living document that grows with your career—run `npm run sync-projects` whenever you add new work, and everything else updates automatically.